Ognjen Stojaković

-Ognjen Stojaković (Огњен Стојаковић; born September 29, 1981) is a Serbian professional basketball coach, currently working as the director of player development and an assistant coach for the Denver Nuggets of the National Basketball Association (NBA).
+Ognjen "Ogi" Stojaković (Огњен Стојаковић; born September 29, 1981) is a Serbian professional basketball coach, currently working as the director of player development and an assistant coach for the Denver Nuggets of the National Basketball Association (NBA).

 Coaching career

 Stojaković began his coaching career with FMP in Belgrade, Serbia.
-In August 2004, Stojaković became for the youth system coach.
-After nearly 7 years he finished stint in FMP at the end of 2010–11 season.
+In August 2004, Stojaković became the youth system coach.
+After nearly 7 years, he left FMP at the end of the 2010–11 season.

-Denver Nuggets
+Denver Nuggets (2013–present)

 Stojaković began working with the Denver Nuggets prior to the 2013–14 NBA season, serving as the assistant video coordinator for three seasons.
-On the start of the 2016–17 NBA season he has been promoted to assistant coach for players development.
-Prior to the 2019–20 NBA season, he was promoted to the director of player development.
-At the 2023 NBA All-Star Game, he was an assistant coach for the Team LeBron under Nuggets' head coach Michael Malone.
+At the start of the 2016–17 NBA season he was promoted to assistant coach for player development.
+Prior to the 2019–20 NBA season, he was promoted to director of player development.
+At the 2023 NBA All-Star Game, he was an assistant coach for Team LeBron under Nuggets' head coach Michael Malone.
+Stojaković won an NBA championship when the Nuggets defeated the Miami Heat in the 2023 NBA Finals.